68 Different Kee Klamp Projects You Can Build

 The above clothing racks were built by Chris to house nearly 10,000 garments for his online clothing store.
 Chris was expanding his business and moving into a new warehouse where he would need a solution that was strong and easy to assemble.
 Chris chose Kee Klamp for it's superior strength and the ability to assemble the clothing racks himself.
 See our Industrial Clothing Racks page for more information on projects like this one.

-Banner frames like this one have been a popular choice for displaying advertisements in the Netherlands and are now starting to catch on here in the U.S. These Kee Klamp built frames are great for this application because they can be adjusted to compensate for different banner sizes and since the fittings are resistant to rust, they are a great solution for outdoor frames.
+Outdoor banner frames have been a popular choice for displaying advertisements in the Netherlands and are now starting to catch on here in the U.S. These Kee Klamp built frames are great for this application because they can be adjusted to compensate for different banner sizes and since the fittings are resistant to rust, they are a great solution for outdoor frames.
 The one above is staked into the ground and the banner is attached using bungees.

 Similar to the banner frame above, this wall display is built using Kee Klamp fittings and pipe.
 The banner is then attached using bungees or zip ties.
 It's a unique way to showcase posters, banners, or other print and decorative pieces.

-The above exhibit was featured at the Pompidou Center in Paris, France.
+The Custom Art Display exhibit was featured at the Pompidou Center in Paris, France.
 The designer of the exhibit, Bernard Tschumi, needed a flexible solution to create something unique and that would properly showcase the different pieces.
 Kee Klamp allowed Bernard to build different shapes within the structure and overall, he was very satisfied with how it turned out.
-Read more the project here.

 This trade show booth, put together by Hunite, takes advantage of the simplicity of using Kee Klamp to build a display.
 It uses fittings and pipe to create the frame and then uses bungee cords to attach a pair of large banners.
 It doesn't get much simpler than that.
 This type of display allows Hunite to easily assemble and deconstruct their display in a short amount of time.